yusefg5/GWAS-Project/DesignDoc.md

 ![GWAS Workflow Diagram](https://github.com/user-attachments/assets/ee51b652-24f6-48c6-b875-5add208d3cd6)

 1. Update Data Files
-   a.
-Convert genotype data to a denser SNP set (hg38)
+- Convert genotype data to a denser SNP set (hg38)
-   b.
-Create new phenotype files that align with new story
+- Create new phenotype files that align with new story
-   c.
-Instructing users on how to check the data they are running.
+- Instructing users on how to check the data they are running.
 2. Modernize the GWAS Analysis Pipeline
-   a.
-Replace outdated tools with PLINK2 to support .pgen, .pvar, and .psam format.
+- Replace outdated tools with PLINK2 to support .pgen, .pvar, and .psam format.
 3. Improve Documentation
-   a.
-Move instructions from .Rmd/.html files to a structured Github Wiki.
+- Move instructions from .Rmd/.html files to a structured Github Wiki.
-   b.
-Include step by step guide for Windows and Mac users with screenshots
+- Include step by step guide for Windows and Mac users with screenshots
 4. Improve Data Visualization and Interpretation
-   a.
-Provide a LocusZoom tutorial for regional association plots.
+- Provide a LocusZoom tutorial for regional association plots.
-   b.
-Generate Manhattan and QQ plots for GWAS results.
+- Generate Manhattan and QQ plots for GWAS results.
 5. Complete Problem Set With New Data
-    a.
-Make new answer key.
+- Make new answer key.

 # Importance of Tasks